tailcallhq/tailcallhq.github.io/docs/guides/update-request.md

 title: Update Request
 ---

 Tailcall enables the modification of upstream requests through JavaScript scripting.
-This capability is particularly beneficial for altering requests prior to their dispatch to the destination service.
+This capability is beneficial for altering requests prior to their dispatch to the destination service.

 ### How to Implement